davidtchiu/davidtchiu.github.io/teaching/cs475/lab2/index.md

    swap2(&a, &b); //swap?
    ```

+3. Consider a final version of swap that accepts two variables (not pointers) as input.
 Will this method work?
 Trace its execution.

-3. Consider a final version of swap that accepts two variables (not pointers) as input:

    ```c
    void swap3(int x, int y) {